Computing Quantum Channel Capacities: Structure of quantum Blahut-Arimoto algorithms

 and since $D\left(\rho^\star\middle\|\rho^{(1)}\right)$ is finite for $\rho^{(1)} \in \cD(A) $ with full support, $C(n)$ converges to $C^{\star}$ for $n\rightarrow \infty$.
 Moreover, $C(n)$ increases monotonically in $n$ by construction of the updated states as optimizers in Lemma~\ref{lem:update_rules}.
 Together with~\eqref{eq:error_bound_in_proof}, this implies the error bound stated in the theorem. \end{proof}

 The value of the parameter $\gamma$ appearing in Definition~\ref{defi:AB_form} corresponds to accelerated versions of the Blahut-Arimoto algorithm and hence, $\gamma$ should be chosen as small as possible.
 However, to have provable convergence, $\gamma$ is lower bounded by the requirement in Theorem~\ref{thm:convergence} that~\eqref{eq:bounding_condition} is satisfied.
 The standard algorithm uses the data processing inequality for the quantum relative entropy to find a $\gamma$ satisfying~\eqref{eq:bounding_condition}, whereas the accelerated algorithm uses relative entropy coefficients similar to~\eqref{eq:contraction-coefficient} to establish tight lower bounds on $\gamma$.
 Note that calculating these coefficients is itself a difficult optimization problem and may be intractable for many channels.
-However, as a heursitic, we may still introduce an adaptive acceleration parameter $\gamma^{(t)}$ at each iteration, similar to the classical case~\cite{Matz04}. \begin{rmk}[Acceleration heuristic] For $D(\rho^{(t)}||\rho^{(t-1)})\neq 0$, define an adaptive acceleration parameter
+However, as a heursitic, we may still introduce an adaptive acceleration parameter $\gamma^{(t)}$ at each iteration, similar to the classical case~\cite{Matz04}.